michaelkornblum/soda-fountain/src/posts/hello-world.md

 template: single.jade
 ---

-this is my first post

-groovy, isn't it?
+this is a test of the emergency blogcast system